The three also feared that their teachers NEVER even read their work to see if they agreed with the MY Access scores.

 - The program may "score" the papers for feedback purposes, but teachers should read and grade the papers.

-- Learning how to quickly analyze the feedback suggestions to determine whether or not the revisions should be made is an important skill.
+- Learning how to quickly analyze feedback suggestions to determine whether or not suggested revisions should be made is an important skill.

 - People do most of their job-related writing on computers.